 Fabrication properties are primarily used as metadata in Gerber X2 fabrication output, where the fabrication property is included as an aperture attribute for each pad.
+Some properties also affect DRC.
 The following fabrication properties are available:

-BGA pad can only be applied to SMD pads, and only affects Gerber X2 output.

-Fiducial, local to footprint and fiducial, global to board only affect Gerber X2 output.

-Test point can only be applied to SMD or through hole pads, can only be applied to pads on outer layers, and only affects Gerber X2 output.

-Pads with the heatsink pad property are always flashed on every copper layer and are allowed in SMD footprints (PTH pads without this property are not allowed in SMD footprints).
-It also affects Gerber X2 output.

-Pads with the castellated pad property are allowed to intersect the board edge and still be routed (it is otherwise a DRC error for a pad to intersect the board edge, which makes routing impossible).
-It also affects Gerber X2 output.

-None is for pads for which none of the other fabrication properties apply.
+- BGA pad can only be applied to SMD pads, and only affects Gerber X2 output. - Fiducial, local to footprint and fiducial, global to board only affect Gerber X2 output. - Test point can only be applied to SMD or through hole pads, can only be applied to pads on outer layers, and only affects Gerber X2 output. - Through hole pads with the heatsink pad property are allowed in SMD footprints (PTH pads without this property cause a DRC violation when they are used in SMD footprints).
+It also affects Gerber X2 output. - Pads with the castellated pad property are allowed to intersect the board edge and still be routed (it is otherwise a DRC error for a pad to intersect the board edge, which makes routing impossible).
+It also affects Gerber X2 output. - Through hole pads with the mechanical property can be used in SMD footprints without causing a DRC violation.
+This can be used for mounting pads or other mechanical through hole pads in surface mount footprints.
+This is similar to the heatsink pad property, but does not affect Gerber X2 output. - None is for pads for which none of the other fabrication properties apply.
 It has no effect.